TL;DR: To upgrade an application, download the latest Okctl, run

 You can skip the above

-okctl apply application doesn't produce fewer files than it did last time you ran
+okctl apply application does not produce fewer files than it did last time you ran

-For instance, the old version of okctl produced
+okctl apply application.
+For instance, the old version of Okctl produced

 Re-create application manifests from scratch: